By Simon Copley – Mechanical Engineer at 42 Technology

 For many manufacturers, the manufacturing equipment used to produce their products represents significant investment, which is typically amortised over a long period.
 Yet consumer demand evolves over time, and this puts pressure on the manufacturer to respond with new products.

 Responding to the need to launch something new and different in the market might involve a long development process.
 Not to mention a significant investment in production assets.
 At the same time, the equipment used for the previous product might become underutilised or entirely redundant.

 “How to find a way to manufacture new products without incurring large expense in acquiring new production assets?”

 An ideal solution is to be able to make the new products using existing production equipment.
-Not only can this lessen the financial and technical risks in bringing a new product to market, but it can also reduce the development time and so shorten the lead time of a new product launch.
+Not only can this lessen the financial and technical risks in bringing a new product to market, but it can also reduce the development time.
+It will also shorten the lead time of a new product launch.
 And if it’s not guaranteed that the new product will be a success, then this would be a cheap route to test it against the market with minimal investment risk.

-The holy grail is to be able use the capabilities of the existing production assets to drive the innovation of the new products.
-This is a big reversal on the standard approach to launching new products, namely, to first fix the design of the product, and then source or design the production method, installing new assets (with associated capital investment and delays) to meet the new product’s requirements.
+The holy grail is to be able to use the capabilities of the existing production assets to drive the innovation of the new products.
+This is a big reversal on the standard approach to launching new products.
+Namely, to first fix the design of the product and then source or design the production method.
+Installing new assets – with associated capital investment and delays – to meet the new product’s requirements.

 Letting the capabilities of the asset (such as a piece of production machinery) determine the nature of the new product presents two significant issues:

 These two challenges relate to the capabilities of existing assets and the manufacturing requirements of new products, respectively, with no obvious solution in sight.